Arjun Kannan product / systems / signal

 Read the archive

-If a tool cannot help someone move faster toward a better decision, it is probably not doing enough.
+If a tool does not help someone reach a better decision faster, it is furniture.

 Buy the car, not the engine.